teiid/teiid-wildfly-quickstarts/jdg7.1-remote-cache-materialization/README.md

 -  If you have not done so, please review the System Requirements [../README.md](../README.md)
 -  For Red Hat product related kits, will need to access Red Hat's Customer Portal at https://access.redhat.com/jbossnetwork/restricted/listSoftware.html

+# PREREQUISTES

+1. Must be running JDK 1.8 or newer.

+2. JDV Server Prerequistes

+* install JDV application server (download from the Red Hat Customer Portal)
+* install the Teiid Jboss distribution kit into the JBoss server (This will have already been done if JDV kit is being used).

+3. JDG Server Prerequistes

+* install JDG 7.1 server kit (download from the Red Hat Customer Portal), used as the JDG data source
+* JDG 7.1.x JDG Hot Rod Client EAP modules kit (download from the Red Hat Customer Portal)

+>NOTE:  hot rod client will require the 7.1.1 patch level or newer.

+4. Quick start dynamicvdb-datafederation [../../dynamicvdb-datafederation/README.md] must be installed into the JDV server.

 # JDG setup